freedomofpress/pressfreedomtracker.us/STATISTICS.rst

 Many relation filters represent a database connection to multiple instances of a model.
 Params should use a comma-separated list of ids for the desired objects.
-The incidents list will all incidents related to `any` of the given objects.

 .. code:: jinja

     {% num_incidents categories="1,2,3,4" %}

+All incidents related to `any` of the given objects will be included in this filter.
+You can get an object's id by opening it for editing in the admin and looking at the URL bar.

 - categories
 - equipment_broken